epccs/RPUno/Adc/README.md

 Adc is an interactive command line program that demonstrates control of an Analog-to-Digital Converter from pins PC0 through PC7 on an ATmega328p.

-Arduino Uno is marked as A0 though A5, which is sometimes confused as PA0.
-The ADMUX register is set to 0 when selecting ADC channel 0.
-The analog channel has nothing to do with the digital pin number used by the [Wiring].
-The pin used by ADC channel 0 has been assigned the number 14 for the digital Wiring functions (used with pinMod, digitalRead...), however for analogRead the ADC channel number is used.
+The ADMUX register is used when selecting ADC channels.
+The analog channel has nothing to do with the digital pin number used by [Wiring].
+The pin used by ADC channel 0 has been assigned the number 14 for the digital Wiring functions (e.g. pinMod, digitalRead...), however for analogRead the ADC channel number is used.

 [Wiring]: https://arduinohistory.github.io/